7 Types of Roofing Scams to Avoid

 A scammer often does fast work with low-quality materials, or — sometimes — simply takes the money and runs.

 Unethical roofers can be hard to spot, but there are some clear warning signs that should set off alarms in your head.
-Keep an eye out for these four types of common roofing scams.
+Keep an eye out for these seven types of common roof scams.

 1. Storm Chasers